jmsgrogan/MicrovesselChaste/doc/wiki/TestBloodFlowLiteratePaper.md

         p_network->Write(p_handler->GetOutputDirectoryFullPath() + "bifurcating_network_results.vtp");
 ```

 Now we can visualize the results in Paraview.
-See [wiki:UserTutorials/VisualizingWithParaview here] to get started.
 To view the network import the file
 `TestBloodFlowLiteratePaper\bifurcating_network.vtp` into Paraview.
 For a nicer rendering you can do `Filters->Alphabetical->Tube`.
 Finally, dump our parameter collection to an xml file and, importantly, clear it for the next test.